nitimasaigal/Project-8-Job-Market-Analysis-and-Recommendation-System/README.md

 Prerequisites

-Before running the project, we need to ensure that we have the following dependencies installed: Python (version 3.6 or higher) Flask (pip install Flask) Sklearn (pip install scikit-learn) Pandas (pip install pandas) numpy (pip install numpy) regression and classification models (as per the dataset) TF-IDF Vectorizer or CountVectorizer Wordcloud etc.
+Before running the project, we need to ensure that we have the following dependencies installed: Python (version 3.6 or higher) Flask (pip install Flask) Sklearn (pip install scikit-learn) Pandas (pip install pandas) numpy (pip install numpy) regression and classification models (as per the dataset) TF-IDF Vectorizer.

 Project Structure